limbo666/nodemcu-dfPlayer-lua-/README.md

 ===================================
 The commands can be found on dfPlayer manual, although there are some points where the command description is not clear enough or the commands are not giving results as described.

-*The following list is taken from Yerke's post on banggood forum.
+*The following list is taken from Yerke's post on banggood forums.
 It contains only the a part of the commands without returned parameters.
 If you want more info on this visit https://forum.banggood.com/forum-topic-59997.html*
+Update: The post is removed from banggood forums for an unknown reason.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 DF Player mini Commands without returned parameters (*=Confirmed command ?=Unknown, not clear or not validated)